Side Effects of HIV Drugs

 Because nausea and vomiting are such common side effects with so many of the HIV drugs, switching drugs is often not helpful.
 Instead, there are some things you can do to manage nausea and vomiting:

 If these tips do not work, there are prescription medications to prevent nausea and vomiting.
-Talk to your health care provider about which one would be best for you.
+For example, there are medications your provider can prescribe that you can take before taking your HIV drugs to decrease the feeling of nausea.
+These medications can help you be much more successful in taking your HIV drugs.
+Talk to your health care provider about which of these medications would be best for you.

 Diarrhea occurs when you have bowel movements more often than you usually do and/or have very loose, watery stool.
 Like nausea and vomiting, diarrhea can be unpleasant and reduce the quality of your life.
 It can also lead to dehydration and malnutrition (not getting enough nutrients from your food).